Yuri Tarnopolsky

 There are games intermediate between football and trial: the open contest judged by a jury, for example, in gymnastics, ballroom dances, figure skating, and beauty pageants.
 It lacks the single referee and the contestants are not teams but individuals.
 At least in Olympic figure skating, fraud has been recorded, and I doubt that beauty pageants have any objective value.
 They have nothing to do with the categories of true and false.
 They have something in common with the ancient justice based on torture or throwing the suspect into a river for the verdict of God.
 The survivor of the trial by water and fire was presumed innocent.

 Football is not about the truth, either.
-Like any other contest, it results only in the final score.
+Like any other contest, its only result is the final score.
 Nevertheless, the degree of justice or fairness may vary.
 In the whodunit stories, where the mystery is solved on the last page, the reader is engaged in the search for the truth because the author is its keeper.
 In the real court and field dramas, the verdict has no personal guarantor against any reasonable or unreasonable doubt.
+In an oppressive societies, like the China and Soviet and Putin’s Russia, political trials always have the author.

 Thinking about justice, I tend to believe that justice, whatever it is, can never be perfect by its very nature.
 Justice is the least socially stressful form of injustice.

 I am intrigued by the difference in the way chaos is ordered in the courts and on the fields.
 In modern society the cost of order is energy in the form of money.
-In the old authoritarian societies social chaos was ordered by mere physical force.
+In the totalitarian societies social chaos is ordered by mere physical force.
 The sports came from deciding a dispute neither by compromise, nor by tossing the coin, but by a fight.

 The larger the base of selection, the more probable a lucky selection.